hsanson/chrome-pass/README.md

  *com.piaotech.chrome.extension.pass.json*.
 - The chrome_pass script has a helper method to generate the native host manifest *chrome_pass install [extension id]* so use it to generate the manifest.
-If you do not give it am [extension id] it will generate the manifest with the id of the extension from the chrome web store.
+If you do not give it an [extension id] it will generate the manifest with the id of the extension from the chrome web store.
 - Another possible issue is that the manifest contents does not match your
   system:
-  - Ensure the *path* contains the absolute path to the location of the chrome_pass wrapper script.
+  - Ensure the *path* contains the absolute path to the location of the chrome_pass script.
   - Ensure the *allowed_origins* contains the URI with the exact extension ID installed in Chrome.
 To get the extension ID simply browse chrome:
     //extensions and look for the ID of the chrome-pass extension installed.